 So while the rest of my family was busy in their quotidian duties someplace else in the house, I watched the drama of the ages unfold.
 The earth had been visited by aliens numerous times since prehistory, and von Däniken’s team had photographed the evidence from cave wall portraits in France to gigantic landscape markings in Peru.
 As a science fiction fan, I was enthralled.
 This wasn’t just fantasy, this was history!
 This was archaeology!
 This was Truth!

-Alas, it turned out that there were other, more plausible and less exciting explanations for most or all of the data presented on that show, some of which was later exposed as misrepresented in the first place.
+Alas, it turned out that there were other, more plausible and less exciting explanations for most or all of the data presented on that show, some of which were later exposed as misrepresented in the first place.
 “Chariots of the Gods” soon faded from serious attention.

-Now we have the internet movie “Zeitgeist,” and for this generation it could be just as thrilling, and just as dubious, as “Chariots of the Gods”—or, for that matter, as The Da Vinci Code, whose argument it closely parallels in some chief respects.
+Now we have the Internet movie “Zeitgeist,” and for this generation it could be just as thrilling, and just as dubious, as “Chariots of the Gods”—or, for that matter, as The Da Vinci Code, whose argument it closely parallels in some chief respects.

 “Zeitgeist” is two-plus hours long.
 It’s mostly a conspiracy film about the U.S. being controlled by “international bankers” who enslave Americans through the Federal Reserve System, an unconstitutional income tax, and more–with the ultimate objective of, yes, a One World Government.
 I don’t know much about these matters, so it’s pretty heady stuff to think that the world’s greatest power is run by a cabal of plutocrats.